achen163/cs100/README.md

 The boost library was used during the tokenizing process.

-#Assignment 3
+# Assignment 3
-Building on top of assignment 2, we have included test command features for literal and symbolic.
+For this assignment, we basically had to rebuild most of our old assignment 2.
+Building on top of the assignment 2 specs, we have included test command features for literal and symbolic.
 We also included precendence operators (paranthesis) to change the precedence of our executions.
-The tree was built in prefix notation and we utilized the shunting yard algorithm to manage precedence.
+The tree was built after we utilized the shunting yard algorithm to manage precedence, putting it into postfix notation.
+For our parser, to test for parentheses or brackets, we implemeneted an algorithm that splits up parentheses and semicolons if connected to a command/argument.